 - > communication and interaction

 - cognition and learning

-- > social, emotional and mental health difficulties
+- > behavioural emotional and social development

-- sensory or physical conditions.
+- > sensory or physical conditions.

 Special Educational Provision is that which is additional to or different from that which is made generally for most children in school.

 Assessment is an ongoing core process throughout the school.
 It is a check that each child is making adequate progress against the national expectations set for each year group from Foundation Stage through to Year 6.